llvm/circt/docs/RationaleHW-SV.md

 The verbatim operation produces a typed value expressed by a string of SystemVerilog.
 This can be used to access macros and other values that are only sensible as Verilog text.
 There are three kinds of verbatim operation,
- 1. VerbatimOp(`verbatim`, the statement form
+ 1. VerbatimOp(`sv.verbatim`, the statement form
- 2. VerbatimExprOp(`verbatim.expr`), the expression form.
+ 2. VerbatimExprOp(`sv.verbatim.expr`), the expression form.
- 3. VerbatimExprSEOp(`verbatim.expr.se`), the expression form.
+ 3. VerbatimExprSEOp(`sv.verbatim.expr.se`), the expression form.

-The text string is expected to have the highest precedence, so you should include parentheses in the string if it isn't a single token. `verbatim` and `verbatim.expr` are assumed to not have side effects, whereas `sv.verbatim.expr.se` can have side effects.
+For the verbatim expression form, the text string is expected to have the highest precedence, so parentheses is required if it isn't a single token.
+`sv.verbatim` and `sv.verbatim.expr` are assumed to not have side effects, whereas `sv.verbatim.expr.se` can have side effects.

 Verbatim allows operand substitutions with '{{0}}' syntax.